NEONScience/NEON-Data-Skills/tutorials/Python/Lidar/intro-lidar/intro_point_clouds_py/intro_discrete_point_clouds.md

 set(list(point_cloud.classification))
 ```

-    {1, 2, 5, 6, 7}
+We can see that there are a several unique classification values for this site.
 Las files have "predefined classification schemes defined by the American Society for Photogrammetry and Remote Sensing (ASPRS)".
-Refer to https://desktop.arcgis.com/en/arcmap/10.3/manage-data/las-dataset/lidar-point-classification.htm for more details.
+You can refere to the ArcGIS documentation for more details: https://desktop.arcgis.com/en/arcmap/10.3/manage-data/las-dataset/lidar-point-classification.htm for more details.

 The following table lists the LAS classification codes defined by ASPRS for these LAS versions: